 - Crazy Sane: Simon's comments regarding his "guiding light" seem to imply the Moonlight Greatsword played a role in causing his insanity.
 And yet seeing and wielding it during the boss fight helps Ludwig re-assert his humanity, no matter how slightly.

 - The Dreaded: Is rightly feared even by the other inhabitants of the Nightmare."An unsightly beast... a great terror looms!
 Ahh...
 Ludwig the Accursed is coming!
 Have mercy!
 Have mercy upon us!"

-- Dying as Yourself: In the second stage of his boss fight he reclaims a measure of his sanity.
-After he is defeated, if the player is wearing Church attire his severed head asks if the Church Hunters are the honorable spartans he had hoped they would be.
+- Dying as Yourself: In the second stage of his boss fight, he reclaims a measure of his sanity, and his name changes from Ludwig, the Accursed to Ludwig, the Holy Blade to further punctuate this.
+After he is defeated, if the player is wearing Church attire, his severed head asks if the Church Hunters are the honorable spartans he had hoped they would be.
 If he receives a positive answer, he expresses relief that he didn't suffer "such denigration" for nothing and thanks the Hunter, saying he can rest in peace.

 - Empathic Weapon: Implied with the Holy Moonlight Sword.
 Ludwig calls it his "true mentor", and its item description states that Ludwig derived some kind of mysterious insight from it.

 - Everything Fades: A notable aversion.
 He's the only boss in the game to leave behind a corpse (specifically, his head).